sirmordred/Privset/README.md

-# PrivsetIssueTracker
+# Privset

-This is an official issue tracker page of Privset - https://play.google.com/store/apps/details?id=com.mordred.privset
+This is an official page of Privset - https://play.google.com/store/apps/details?id=com.mordred.privset

+It is also used for tracking issues:

-How to open new issue:
+- How to open new issue:

 Just tap to "issues" section and open new one, fill with logcat and send it